 Also, don’t forget that storage and security issues aren’t contained within your agency’s walls.

 All humans—even social workers and caseworkers—are error-prone, so there’s always the chance that a worker might accidentally lose a paper file or leave it behind after a client visit held elsewhere than the office.

 Storing sensitive case information in the cloud instead of on paper would increase the security of your data while clearing up some much-needed space in the office.

-Check out these case studies to get a better look at the real results that adult & aging, child support, child welfare, and economic assistance agencies have seen by eliminating paper and modernizing processes:
+Check out these case studies to get a better look at the real results that adult & aging, child support, child welfare, and economic assistance agencies have seen by eliminating paper and modernizing processes across various program areas: